exyi/coberec/docs/thesis/graphql-generator.md

 ```

 The `default(OptParam<T>)` has `HasValue = false` and the implicitly constructed instance has `HasValue = true`.
-The With method will have the following signature with both parameters optional.
+The With method will have the following signature with both parameters optional:

 ```csharp
 public ValidationResult<T> With(